-Total reported COVID-19 cases for children since the start of the pandemic have reached almost 13 million cases and children represent 19% of all COVID-19 cases in the United States.
+Total reported COVID-19 cases for children since the start of the pandemic have reached nearly 15.5 million cases and children represent 18% of all COVID-19 cases in the United States.
+(Source: AAP/CHA)

-- CDC data suggests that the percent change in new pediatric hospital admissions from the previous week is +10.7%.
+Beginning the week of Feb.
+22, there have been 882 new hospital admissions of children for COVID-19.
+Hospitalization rates have been decreasing over the past month.
+CDC data suggests the percent change in new pediatric hospital admissions from the previous week is -3%.

 Are kids in the hospital now sicker than before?